Sleep Apnea Treatment – Temple, TX

 Get a Good Night’s Rest Again

 Are you tired, stressed out, and moody because of interrupted sleep?
-Sleep apnea or OSA is a condition in which breathing stops for periods of 10 seconds or longer causing excessive daytime tiredness.
-Oral sleep appliances are now recommended over a CPAP for the treatment of mild and moderate Obstructive Sleep Apnea.
-Give us a call to learn how they work and achieve a better night’s sleep today!
+Sleep apnea or OSA is a condition in which breathing stops for periods of 10 seconds or longer, causing excessive daytime tiredness.
+Oral sleep appliances are now recommended over a CPAP for the treatment of mild and moderate obstructive sleep apnea.
+Give us a call to learn how they work and achieve a better night’s sleep today with sleep apnea treatment from our Temple, TX dentist!

-Why Choose Fossum Dental Group for Sleep Apnea Therapy?
+Why Choose Richard Fossum, DDS for Sleep Apnea Treatment?

 - Fully Personalized Oral Appliances